LaunchPadLab/sweet_actions_rest/README.md

 # Sweet Actions

 ## Introduction
 Controller actions (`events#create`) tend to have more in common with their cousins (`articles#create`) than their siblings (`events#show`).
 Because of this, we think actions should be classes instead of methods.
-This makes it easier to use common Object Oriented principles like Inheritance and Composition.
+This makes it possible for actions to take advantage of common Object Oriented principles like Inheritance and Composition.

 The end result of this approach is that resource-specific controllers and actions often don't even need to exist - their logic is abstracted to parent actions.